 How long can you leave dips sitting out?

 According to the FDA, once the dip is at room temperature, it can’t stay out longer than two hours.
-One way to extend the life of hot dips is to serve them in a slow cooker on low heat to keep them warm.

 Looking for more dip recipes?